 If you engage an estate sale firm, do not clean the house and dispose of objects you consider junk.
 Remember that the estate sale company bases their agreement on the items in the house when they originally visit—if you remove all the furniture before the estate sale, you have removed value.

-Be sure to discuss at with agents for estate sale companies the items in the house that you intend to remove, are bequests, or should not be sold with the estate sale.
+Be sure to discuss with agents for estate sale companies the items in the house that you intend to remove, are bequests, or should not be sold with the estate sale.
 Remember—what you might consider junk, could be just what an avid estate sale shopper is looking to buy.

 Get A Proper Appraisal